babblingfish/babbling.fish/content/blog/vertica-survival-guide/index.md

 ---
 title: Getting Started with Vertica
 date: "2021-07-05T16:20:00.00Z"
-description: "A guide to using Vertica for data warehousing for people who already know SQL."
+description: "How to use Vertica for data warehousing for people who already know SQL.
+An introduction to the fundamental concepts of a columnar database."
 category: "How-to"
 ---